Kush-Singh-26/5sem_DAA/lab1_22_7/questions.md

         - Total number Of duplicate values = 4
         - The most repeating element in the array = 10

-4. **Aim of the program** : Write a function to ROTATE_RIGHT (pl, p2) right an array for first p2 elements by 1 position using EXCHANGE (p, q) function that swaps/exchanges the numbers p & q.
+4. **Aim of the program** : Write a function to ROTATE_RIGHT (p1, p2) right an array for first p2 elements by 1 position using EXCHANGE (p, q) function that swaps/exchanges the numbers p & q.
 Parameter p1 be the starting address of the array and p2 be the number of elements to be rotated.
     - *Input*:
         - Enter an array A of size N (9) 11 22 33 44 55 66 77 88 99
         - Call the function ROTATE_RIGHT (A, 5)